Liamoiknine/JordanOiknine/README.md

    - Go to [vercel.com](https://vercel.com)
    - Click "New Project"
    - Import your GitHub repository
-   - Vercel will auto-detect Next.js settings
    - Click "Deploy"

 Your site will be live in minutes!

-### Environment Variables (Optional)

-If you add email functionality or analytics:
-1. Go to your Vercel project settings
-2. Add environment variables
-3. Redeploy

 ## 📝 Available Scripts